pohly/external-provisioner/README.md

 own a PVC whether the currently available capacity is sufficient for the volume.
 When it isn't, the PVC is ignored and some other instance can own it.

+The `--node-deployment-base-delay` parameter determines the initial wait period.
+It also sets the jitter, so in practice the delay will be in the range from zero to the base delay.
+After a collision, the delay increases exponentially.

+The delay is independent of individual PVCs.
+So in practice, the winning external-provisioner instance will start the next wait again with the base delay while others have increased their delay exponentially, so the result is that one node gets filled up until it runs out of space and the external-provisioner stops trying to own further PVCs.
+Then other instances have a chance to become the owner and one of them takes over.

 Beware that if *no* node has sufficient storage available, then also no `CreateVolume` call is attempted and thus no events are generated